peterljq/Telegram-Bot-Agony-Bot/README.md

 # Telegram-Bot-Agony-Bot
 ![](https://upload.wikimedia.org/wikipedia/en/thumb/c/c6/Nanyang_Technological_University.svg/320px-Nanyang_Technological_University.svg.png)
+***

-Nowadays, Internet has occupied a lot of space and time in our daily life.
-However, since we can use fake names, we can hardly find someone to share our true feelings about things in daily life.
-To solve this kind of problem, we want to create a platform that people can open his or her heart without any hesitation by making the contact anonymous.
-As a result, the Agony Bot was created.

-For your convenience, please download all the file in a packed zip and then unzip it.
+It was the best of times, it was the worst of times.
+Nowadays, we are living such a busy and rush life.
+Happy or sad, good or terrible, we can hardly find someone to share our true feelings and ideas.

+To solve this kind of problem, we want to create a platform that people can open his or her heart without any hesitation by making the contact **anonymous**.
+As a result, the Agony Bot on Telegram was created.For your convenience, please download all the file in a packed zip and then unzip it.

-Remember to change the API number in user2.py to your own unique series. **__DO NOT__** directly run user2.py which will use my API number and cause unnecessary inconvenience.
+Remember to **change the API number** in user2.py to your own unique series. **__DO NOT__** directly run user2.py which will use my API number and cause unnecessary inconvenience.

 After getting your own Telegram API number from **Bot Father**, run **user2.py** and then see the command window reporting the status of MySQL database.
 Your desktop or local sever provider should be conected to Internet and installed with **MySQL benchmark** correctcly.